haru02w/dotfiles/README.md

     6. `sudo nixos-install --flake .#hostName` again

 ## TODO:
+  - Create a split-monitor-workspaces fork myself and maintain it
   - Learn more about declarative Containers/VMs
   - Learn more about CI/CD tools like Hydra
   - Learn more about devenv and use it in project templates